Chacaponquin/chaca-web/public/docs/field-types/custom-schema-fields.md

 # Custom schema fields

-If none of the [defined options](/schemas/address) are useful you can create your own schemas with the schemaField method.
+If none of the [defined options](/modules/address) are useful you can create your own modules with the schemaField method.

 ```js
 chaca.schemaField(fieldFunction)